0LNetworkCommunity/libra-legacy-v6/testsuite/libra-fuzzer/README.md

 For examples, see the existing implementations in `src/fuzz_targets/`.

 Remember to add your target to `ALL_TARGETS` in `src/fuzz_targets.rs`.
-Once that has been done, `cargo run --bin libra-fuzzer list` should list your new target.
+Once that has been done, `cargo run --bin diem-fuzzer list` should list your new target.

 ### Debugging and testing artifacts